adgut1509/ProjektZaliczeniowy/docs/parent4/UGchild1/grandchild2.md

 ---
 layout: default
-title: How to open a Trados translation memory file in memoQ
+title: How to import a Trados translation memory file into memoQ
 parent: Trados files in memoQ
 nav_order: 3
 grand_parent: User guide
 ---

-# How to open a Trados translation memory file (.sdltm) in memoQ translator pro
+# How to import a Trados translation memory file (.sdltm) into memoQ translator pro

-Perform these steps to open a Trados translation memory file (.sdltm) in memoQ translator pro:
+Perform these steps to import a Trados translation memory file (.sdltm) into memoQ translator pro:

 1. Open memoQ translator pro.